Migarve55/ProgQueryWebApp/README.md

  - M2_HOME: to the maven folder
  - PLUGIN_CLASSPATH: path to the plugin
+ - MYSQL_DB_PASSWORD: password of the sql database
+ - NEO4J_DB_PASSWORD: password of the neo4j database
  - HIDE_COMPILER_OUTPUT: this is optional, if set all the compilers will hide their output
  - SHOW_DEBUG_OUTPUT: this is optional, if set all the compilers will show the debug info